Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 The brief's footer reports a source-citation count.
 That number tells you how many claims in the brief are anchored to a checkable source.
 Our minimum threshold is one citation per substantive factual claim.

 This convention exists because of Mata v.
 Avianca (S.D.N.Y.
 2023) and the professional-responsibility consequences it put into permanent record — 1,227 documented hallucination incidents in 2026, with a record sanction of $109,700.
 BenchRecon ships zero generative content; every claim is an aggregated public record.
-If any data-source citation in our brief is broken or does not resolve to the USSC datafile, email us within 7 days and we will correct the brief or refund the purchase.
+If any data-source citation in our brief is broken or does not resolve to its cited public record, email us within 7 days and we will correct the brief or refund the purchase.

 4. What we do not do